ansible/workshops/exercises/ansible_rhel/1.2-thebasics/README.md

 ### Step 1 - Work with your Inventory

-An inventory file is a text file that specifices the nodes that will be managed by the control machine.
+An inventory file is a text file that specifies the nodes that will be managed by the control machine.
 The nodes to be managed may include a list of hostnames or IP addresses of those nodes.
 The inventory file allows for nodes to be organized into groups by declaring a host group name within square brackets ([]).

 To use the `ansible-navigator` command for host management, you need to provide an inventory file which defines a list of hosts to be managed from the control node.
 In this lab, the inventory is provided by your instructor.
 The inventory file is an `ini` formatted file listing your hosts, sorted in groups, additionally providing some variables.
 It looks like: